Photo by Ian Vardy

 I am a writer, story consultant, and filmmaker who lives in St. John’s, Newfoundland.

-I just finished post on my latest writer/director piece, Always Going Never Gone.
+I recently released my latest writer/director piece, Always Going Never Gone.
 It’s a supernatural short about a Banshee and the last living soul of a dying community.
 It stars Mary Colin-Chisholm as Ailish, Allison Kelly as Kari, and Rhiannon Morgan as the Banshee.

 I made my directorial debut in the Fall of 2016 with a short animation I wrote called Mystery of the Secret Room, produced by the National Film Board of Canada.